williankeller/magento2-cookie-law-banner/README.md

 1. Go to **STORES** > **Configuration** > **MAGESTAT** > **Cookie Law Banner**:
 2. Under the **Enable Module** tab, select **Enabled** option to enable module.
 3. Under the **Content Management** tab, fill the fields as you want.
-3. Under the **Layout COnfiguration** tab, select the options that better fit to your store.
+3. Under the **Layout Configuration** tab, select the options that better fit to your store.

 ## Wiki

-For detailed documentation, please follow our [WIKI page](https://github.com/magestat/magento2-cookie-law-banner/wiki).
+For detailed documentation, please follow our [WIKI Page](https://github.com/magestat/magento2-cookie-law-banner/wiki).
 There you can find images and examples.

 ## Contribution